chardmd/jamstackbuild/content/posts/2020-05-24-setting-up-gatsby-development-environment.md

 2.1 There is a comprehensive guide on how to install Git into your computer.
 Please follow this guide for more information.
 [Git Installation](https://www.atlassian.com/git/tutorials/install-git)

-2.2 Return back to your terminal, and verify if git was successfully installed
+2.2 Return back to your terminal, and type the command to verify if git was successfully installed

 ```
 git --version